Machine Relations

 Expertise

-You don't have to be famous to contribute to HBR.
-The requirement is demonstrated expertise in the topic you're writing about.
+You do not need to be famous to contribute to HBR.
+The requirement is demonstrated expertise in the topic you are writing about.
 That expertise can be rooted in academic research, field research, executive experience, or deep industry immersion.
-What it can't be is general familiarity or having read a lot of content on the topic.
+What it cannot be is general familiarity or having read a lot of content on the topic.

 For most B2B executives and founders, expertise comes from having run the experiment at scale.
-If you've managed organizational change at a company that grew from 20 to 500 people, you have expertise in organizational scaling that most academics don't have access to.
-That's a genuine credential.
+If you have managed organizational change at a company that grew from 20 to 500 people, you have expertise in organizational scaling that most academics lack access to.
+That is a genuine credential.
 Build the pitch around it.

 Evidence

 HBR is flexible on what counts as evidence.
-It doesn't require large-N quantitative studies.
+It does not require large-N quantitative studies.
 Interviews, executive conversations, case examples, and insights from practice all qualify.
 What it does require is that claims are supported by something observable, not just asserted.

-If you argue that hybrid work increases middle-manager burnout, the piece needs to show the evidence.
-That might be a survey you ran, case studies from your clients, academic research you're building on, or documented observations from working with dozens of companies.
-The specific form matters less than the rigor.
+If you argue that hybrid work increases middle-manager burnout, the piece needs evidence.
+That might be a survey you ran, case studies from your clients, academic research you build on, or documented observations from working with dozens of companies.
+The form matters less than the rigor.

 Originality

-This is the most common rejection reason.
-HBR editors say outright that the most common response to a submission is "our readers already know this."
-Ideas that reprise well-worn management advice, repackage existing frameworks under new names, or cover territory HBR has already addressed extensively don't advance.
+Originality is the most common rejection reason at Harvard Business Review.
+HBR editors say outright that their most common response to a submission is "our readers already know this."
+Ideas that reprise well-worn management advice, repackage existing frameworks under new names, or cover territory HBR has already addressed extensively do not advance.

-Originality doesn't require discovering something entirely new.
+Originality does not require discovering something entirely new.
 It requires offering a novel argument, a counterintuitive insight, or a fresh frame on a familiar problem.
 The test HBR applies is whether the idea is surprising.
-If a smart senior leader would read the pitch and think "I already knew that," the pitch won't move forward.
+If a smart senior leader would read the pitch and think "I already knew that," it will not move forward.

 One specific note from HBR's published guidelines is particularly relevant in 2026: "The ideas should not be easily replicable by simply asking a large language model."
 This is a real filter.
-If your proposed HBR article is the kind of content ChatGPT generates in response to a generic prompt, it won't clear the originality bar.
+If your proposed article is the kind of content ChatGPT generates in response to a generic prompt, it will not clear the originality bar.

 Usefulness